Azure/aca-dotnet-workshop/docs/aca/03-aca-dapr-integration/index.md

     We will be using the second approach in this workshop (HTTP services using DaprClient), but it is worth spending some time explaining the first approach (Invoke HTTP services using HttpClient).
 We will go over the first approach briefly and then discuss the second in details.

     Install DAPR SDK for .NET Core in the Frontend Web APP so we can use the service discovery and service invocation offered by Dapr Sidecar.
-To do so, open the .csproj file of the project `TasksTracker.WebPortal.Frontend.Ui.csproj` and add the following NuGet package:
+To accomplish this, open the .csproj file of the project `TasksTracker.WebPortal.Frontend.Ui.csproj` and add the following NuGet package:

     ```json
     <ItemGroup>